SanjayYadav90/twitfeed/README.md

 ## Dashboard

+## ScreenShot
+We have dashboard and twit page on `doc/images` fil, have a look.

 It will periodically fetch tweets from Twitter about those topics and categorizes them according of the respective authors.